Tyler Jacks: Early life

-Tyler Jacks graduated magna cum laude with highest honors in biology from Harvard University in 1983 and earned a PhD in biochemistry from the University of California, San Francisco, in 1988 under the guidance of Nobel Laureate Harold Varmus.
-He then went on to do postdoctoral research at MIT in the Whitehead Institute in the lab of Robert Weinberg.
+Tyler Jacks graduated from Algonquin Region High School (Northborough, MA) in 1979.
+He received his AB from Harvard University in 1983(magna cum laude with highest honors in biology).
+Jacks earned a PhD in biochemistry from the University of California, San Francisco, in 1988 under the guidance of Nobel Laureate Harold Varmus.
+He then went on to perform postdoctoral research at MIT in the Whitehead Institute in the laboratory of Robert Weinberg.